dagger/dagger/RELEASING.md

 ## 🌌 Daggerverse ⏱ `2mins`

-- [ ] Mention in the release thread on Discord that Daggerverse can be updated to the just-released version. cc @marcosnils @matipan @grouville
+- [ ] Merge the newly opened PR in the dagger.io repository (this is created by the publish workflow).
+If anything fails, cc the following in the release thread on Discord: cc @jpadams @kpenfound @matipan @gerhard

 ## 🌥️ Dagger Cloud ⏱ `2mins`